 There are thousands of places to find geospatial data on the web.
-Below are projects of the Cornell University Library that help organize and provide access to geospatial data.
+Below are projects of the Cornell University Library and other organizations that collect, organize, and provide access to geospatial data.

 Geolode is a collaborative catalog of geospatial open data websites around the world, searchable and browseable by location, topic, and other tags, so that searchers can quickly focus on the most relevant websites for their geodata needs.
 It was originally created by staff at Mann Library, and is maintained by a group of volunteers from several colleges and universities.

 CUGIR, the Cornell University Geospatial Information Repository, provides free and open access to geospatial data for New York State, as well as worldwide geospatial data created by researchers at Cornell.
 CUGIR provides dataset descriptions and previews, and in addition to traditional data downloads, CUGIR also provides WMS and WFS web services for most datasets.

 Cornell IRIS has a collection of historical aerial photos covering nearly all of New York state from the 1930s to 1960s.
 Six counties have been digitized and are available online.
 A project is currently underway to digitize the complete collection photos of all counties.